 There has been an increasing emphasis on point-of-need instruction, which stresses that students are not ready to learn research skills until they have an actual project to work on.
 An online course functions best when students are allowed to do Information Literacy assignments using actual research projects they are doing for other courses, or at least topics from their own interests.
 In allowing topics from other courses, the online developer may need to go through a permission-seeking process with the institution�s academic dean/faculty.

 b.
 Extensive small assignments on every aspect taught

 Information literacy students need to practice, practice, practice.
 This can take a variety of forms, from having them develop a topic from initial research question to completed essay using assignments in each module, to reference question scavenger hunts, web-based tutorials (such as The Internet Detective for evaluation of Internet sites).
 How is all of this to be accomplished in an online course?

+i.
 Have students turn in a variety of assignments using tools on the Internet or through remote access to your library.

 ii.
-Provide links to online tutorials, informational sites, and so on, then send feedback to their instructor.
+Provide links to online tutorials, informational sites, and so on.

 Clearly, the grading of a myriad of assignments from each student is

 labor-intensive, but there seems to be no way around the need for practice.